 The Sapphire Institute for Medical Cannabis Education, which provides a free source of online learning for patients and CPD certified training for healthcare professionals on medical cannabis therapy, has partnered with The International Sleep Charity (“ISC”), a registered charity in the UK with a mission to improve global wellbeing through sleep education.
 In December they will jointly host global researchers and clinicians to discuss medical cannabis for sleep and insomnia.
-This event will take place online on Wednesday 8 December at 8.00 am GMT and is open to everyone for free – register here.

 Sleep quality is an important aspect of a healthy life however research consistently shows that a significant proportion of the population suffers from poor sleep and sleep conditions such as insomnia, with one in three adults affected by insomnia.
 During this roundtable, global experts will review the existing evidence for the potential of medical cannabis and cannabinoids in the treatment of impaired sleep, including randomised controlled trials, as well as sharing the latest research projects, trials and patient outcomes.